An Algorithm for Reversible Logic Circuit Synthesis Based on Tensor Decomposition: Benchmark and Application

-Efficient reversible circuits can be found for S-boxes with algebraic structures, but if an S-box does not have apparent structure, Algorithm\;\ref{alg:synthesis} can be a good candidate for a solution.
-We have applied the algorithm to Skipjack\;\cite{skipjack}, KHAZAD\;\cite{khazad}, and DES S-boxes\;\cite{des}, all of which are known not to have efficient classical implementations other than lookup tables.
-The results are summarized in Table\;\ref{tab:sboxes}, and the circuits can be found from\;\cite{code}.
+Efficient reversible circuits can be found for S-boxes with algebraic structures, but if an S-box does not have an apparent structure, Algorithm\;\ref{alg:synthesis} can be a good candidate for a solution.
+We have applied the algorithm to Skipjack\;\cite{skipjack}, KHAZAD\;\cite{khazad}, and DES\;\cite{des} S-boxes, all of which are known not to have efficient classical implementations.
+The results are summarized in Table\;\ref{tab:benchmarks}, and the circuits can be found from\;\cite{code}.
+For DES (which is an abbreviation for data encryption standard), there are eight different `6-bit input, 4-bit output' S-boxes, and in Table\;\ref{tab:benchmarks} the average values are filled.
+Details are given in Appendix\;II.
 To our knowledge, none of them have been analyzed before possibly due to the difficulty of handling unstructured permutation maps.
-Note that the algorithm is generally applicable to any substitution maps with not too large $n$, giving rise to in-place logic circuits.
+Note that the algorithm is generally applicable to any substitution maps with not too large $n$, giving rise to in-place circuits.

+Comparisons with S-boxes that have been previously studied are also given in Appendix\;II.
+These S-boxes are either structured or small enough for near optimal synthesis.